dbernaca/objLocationTones/README.md

 * Download [stable version][1]
 * NVDA compatibility: 2023.1 and later

-After installing this add-on and restarting NVDA (or when you enable this add-on), as you navigate to different controls, you'll hear tones to indicate where the object is located on screen.
+After installing this add-on and restarting NVDA (or when you enable this add-on), as you navigate to different controls, you will hear tones to indicate where the object is located on screen.
 To turn object location tones off, press Ctrl+NumpadDelete.
 To enable it once more, use the same gesture again.

 Features: